ctphoenix/Python-Course-Material/chapter9.md

 *** =instructions
 - Call `plt.show()` to observe the plot below.
-    - Consider: Are any continuous covariates related to each other, the outcome, or both?
+    - Consider: which of the covariates and/or outcomes are correlated with each other?
 - Call `skew()` on the columns `outcomes_and_continuous_covariates` in `df`.
     - Consider: Is the skew above 1 for any of these variables?